Applying for Aid

 How do you know if you qualify for any financial aid?
 You begin the process by completing the Free Application for Federal Student Aid (FAFSA).
 Be sure to include Ferris’ federal school code (002260) on your application.
 Make sure you access the official FAFSA site www.FAFSA.ed.gov – do not be fooled by imitators.

-It is recommended that you begin the FAFSA process as soon after January 1 as possible, or if you are admitted after January 1, as soon as you are admitted.
+It is recommended that you begin the FAFSA process on or as soon as possible after October 1 of the year prior to the year of your admission.
+If you are admitted after October 1, you should complete the FAFSA as soon as you are admitted.
 Some forms of financial aid are limited and awarded on a first come, first served basis to eligible students.
 You do not have to wait for the completion of taxes to file the FAFSA.
 For complete details, please click on the Deadlines link.

 Now that you are an accepted student, you can monitor the progress of your financial aid application by logging into MyFSU and checking the Academics and Services tab, “Student Requirements” link.
 If we need any documentation or are requiring you to complete any processes, the details will be listed at the Student Requirements link.
 We will also communicate with you via your Ferris email account.